bahtiyartan/troia-client-plugin-demo/README.md

 # troia-client-plugin-demo

-Demo client plugin for troia platform
+A simple plugin demo for troia platform, only prints client requests to ui.